tperry-r7/metasploit-framework/documentation/framework/contributing_framework_docs.md

 ### Markdown lint

 Enforces markdown formatting rules for Framework documentation.
 You can review all the rules under Rules and Aliases, https://github.com/DavidAnson/markdownlint#rules--aliases.
-Some rules have been modified or excluded.
+Some rules have been excluded.
+In case you're wondering what markdown that has been enforced looks like, this file is a good example.
+Of course if you need to ignore the rules to make what you are writing easier to read, that's fine too.
+But...follow the formatter rules.

-### Modified rules Markdown lint
+### Excluded rules

 * "MD047": false,
 * "MD034": false,